isomerpages/imda-sgdigitaloffice/_programmes/1a-scanpaywin.md

 ![Scan, Pay, Win](/images/programmes/IMDA_SPW_KV.jpg)

-### Thank you for your interest and support for the Hawkers Go Digital “Scan, Pay, Win” Lucky Draw.
+#### Thank you for your interest and support for the Hawkers Go Digital Scan, Pay, Win Lucky Draw.
 The draw has ended on 30 April 2021.

 ## Scan, Pay, Win Lucky Draw